 #5 – Regularly Cleanse

-And lastly, like all databases, you should regularly cleanse data that’s out of date.
+Like all databases, you should regularly cleanse data that are out of date.
 This should be a priority for every recruiting team.

 If someone applied to your talent pool a long time ago, the chances are their situation may have changed, and their initial interest may no longer be valid.

-Ultimately, whether you end up removing candidates or get more up to date information, you know your talent pool is more current and, by default, the quality is much higher!
+Ultimately, whether you end up removing candidates or getting more up-to-date information, you know your talent pool is more current and, by default, the quality is much higher!

 One of the biggest challenges that faces recruitment professionals is sourcing talent at speed.
 With time-to-hire being a key metric, having access to engaged talent on demand is crucial for hiring the best people.